 From the outside, the building seems like nothing more than another construction site in a rapidly developing part of town.
 But this former stadium was the venue for the Fab Four’s first Stateside concert, which kicked off the tour that would bring Beatlemania to America.

-First opened in 1941, the building was constructed by the owner of the Washington Lions hockey team to serve as their stadium, and named Uline Ice Arena.
+First opened in 1941 as the Uline Ice Arena, the building was constructed by the owner of the Washington Lions hockey team to serve as their stadium.
 The unassuming arena is also significant for having hosted President Eisenhower’s inaugural ball in 1953.

 In 1959, it was purchased for $1 million by a wealthy jeweler and renamed the Washington Coliseum.
-By the early 70s it had fallen into disuse, hitting rock bottom when it served as one of Waste Management’s trash transfer stations in the 90s and early 2000s.
+By the early 70s, the building had fallen into disuse, hitting rock bottom when it served as one of Waste Management’s trash transfer stations in the 90s and early 2000s.
 The company tried to have the arena demolished in 2003, but it was designated as a historic space.

 Know Before You Go

 The easiest way to reach the arena is by taking Metro's Red Line to the NoMa-Gallaudet U Station.